How to Get a Ferry from Vancouver to Victoria: Prices + 2025 Schedules

 Let’s take a look at the ferry from Tsawwassen to Victoria in more depth.

-Vancouver Ferries to Victoria Sailing Duration
+Vancouver Ferry to Victoria Sailing Duration

 The ferry trip from Vancouver to Victoria takes one hour and 35 minutes.

-Factor in about an hour to get to Tsawwassen Terminal – and 40 minutes to get to Victoria from Swartz Bay – and the total Vancouver to Victoria ferry time is three and a half hours.
+Factor in about an hour to get to Tsawwassen Terminal from downtown – and 40 minutes to get to Victoria from Swartz Bay – and the total Vancouver to Victoria ferry time is three and a half hours.

 Vancouver to Victoria Ferry Prices